-Dillon consulting was retained by the City of Hamilton to complete the conceptual, preliminary and detail design for an elaborate multi-use trail facility, that combined repurposing existing infrastructure and reclaiming unused green spaces to provide an essential link for alternative transportation modes between the escarpment and the lower city.
+Dillon was retained by the City of Hamilton to complete the conceptual, preliminary and detail design for an elaborate multi-use trail facility, that combined repurposing existing infrastructure and reclaiming unused green spaces to provide an essential link for alternative transportation modes between the escarpment and the lower city.

-Dillon undertook a cycling safety and connectivity study to review the feasibility of introducing a multi-use trail along the Claremont Access – an existing multi-lane, divided vehicular route providing up to seven lanes of traffic access up and down the escarpment within the City of Hamilton.
+Our team undertook a cycling safety and connectivity study to review the feasibility of introducing a multi-use trail along the Claremont Access – an existing multi-lane, divided vehicular route providing up to seven lanes of traffic access up and down the escarpment within the City of Hamilton.

 Active Transportation was reviewed within the study area, with a specific focus on providing a cycling connection between Hamilton’s lower city and the Hamilton Mountain.
 Approximately 2.6 km of existing transportation infrastructure was included in the study area, and seven potential trail connections to adjacent streets, trails, and green spaces were evaluated.
 The project considered the impact of repurposing a travel lane to provide a two-way protected cycle track.
 Consultation was conducted with the public and the cycling community, and the final Feasibility Assessment and Functional Detail Design Study formed the basis for the development of the construction contract package.